gineveraramirez/The-Physics-of-Truth-Resolving-the-Rigidity-Sycophancy-Trade-Off-with-Stress-Energy-Minimization/README.md

 * **The Humility Reward (Incentive to fix):**
     $Reward_{Hum} = \alpha \times (1 - W_{LCS})$

 *These terms shift the system back toward the equilibrium band.
-If the model admits a mistake, the Humility Reward partially offsets the penalty and accelerates restoration toward $S_{target}$.*
+If the model admits a mistake, the Humility Reward partially offsets the penalty and accelerates restoration toward $S_{target}(C)$.*

 ## Applicability

-This framework allows for "Wanted Hallucination" (Creativity) in low-risk scenarios ($R \approx 0$) while enforcing strict factuality in high-risk scenarios ($R \approx 1$), solving the rigidity problem of current safety filters.
+This framework allows for "Wanted Hallucination" (Creativity) in low-risk scenarios ($R \approx 0$) while enforcing strict factuality in high-risk scenarios ($R \approx 1$), aiming to reduce rigidity while preserving safety behavior in high-risk domains.
 The Synthesis Protocol is agnostic to input modality.
 External evidence (RAG, User Images) functions as a High-$\sigma$ traversal node, subject to the same Re-Entry Constraint ($J_{final}$) as internally generated concepts.
 This prevents 'Prompt Injection' and 'Bad RAG' poisoning.

 ## Conclusion: From Maximization to Regulation